peterhinch/micropython-async/TUTORIAL.md

 latency, than running multiple coros each polling a device.

-At the time of writing firmware support for using this mechanism in device drivers has not yet been implemented.
+At the time of writing firmware support for using this mechanism in device drivers written in Python has not yet been implemented.

 ###### [Jump to Contents](./TUTORIAL.md#contents)

-## 5.3 A complete example: aremote.py
+## 5.4 A complete example: aremote.py

 This may be found in the ``nec_ir`` directory.
 Its use is documented [here](./nec_ir/README.md).
 The demo provides a complete device driver example: